HackJJ/CookieCollector/README.md

 ## Usage

-1. Go to any site where you want to export cookies or local storage data.
+1. Go to any site where you want to export cookies.
 2. Click on the extension icon in the toolbar.
 3. Use one of the following options:
    - **Export Cookies to AsciiDoc**: Creates a table of cookies in AsciiDoc format.
    - **Export Cookies to CSV**: Creates a CSV file of cookies.
-   - **Export Local Storage to AsciiDoc**: Creates a table of local storage data in AsciiDoc format.
-   - **Export Local Storage to CSV**: Creates a CSV file of local storage data.
 4. Copy the output from the respective text area as needed.

 ## Video Time